dineshuk01/Map-Navigator/README.md

 User Input:
 The user inputs the start and end locations.
-The system calculates the shortest path and displays it.
+The system calculates the shortest path , traffic delay and condition of Roadblockage.